rg-532/turing-io/NOTES.md

 This approach removes confusion occurring when both `files` are specified and `scan` appears before `migrate`, while exposing all desired APIs.
 Duplication will be handled through the refactory of `ops`.

-### JSON Files as Schema
-Due to how flexible the schema structure is, any structured JSON(-like) file can utilize them by having a schema defining its structure, and this can be especially useful for repeating structures.

-The upsides:
-- This provides access to read JSON files by member as opposed to by key.
-- This provides a common interface between user-defined metadata and the code that reads it.

-The downsides:
-- This requires added implementation, which mandates careful thought about what structured JSON files there may be, for the organization of the implemented class hierarchy.

-A potential structure for **test metadata files**:
-- Input/Expected keys, each leading to object.
-  - Keys hold a representation to a path to some test.
-  - Values that hold a set of path (or globbing patterns) which lead to testing data for the tests.
-- This structure can be reversed or implicit in some ways.

-**Note:** Before anything, there's a plugin for data-driven testing for pytest which should be checked out

 ### Composite File Manager